๐Ÿฆ Cell Biology

 G0 Phase (Quiescent State)

-- Exit from the active cell cycle—cells in G0 are not preparing to divide but remain metabolically active
+Cells in G0 have exited the active cell cycle.
+They are not preparing to divide but remain metabolically active.

-- Reversible or permanent depending on cell type—muscle and nerve cells are permanently in G0, while liver cells can re-enter the cycle
+• G0 can be reversible or permanent depending on cell type.
+Neurons and skeletal muscle cells are essentially permanently in G0 (terminally differentiated), while hepatocytes (liver cells) can re-enter the cycle in response to tissue damage.

-Compare: Cyclin D-CDK4/6 vs. Cyclin B-CDK1—both are cyclin-CDK complexes, but they control different transitions.
+Compare: Cyclin D-CDK4/6 vs. Cyclin B-CDK1: both are cyclin-CDK complexes, but they control different transitions.
 Cyclin D drives G1 progression, while Cyclin B triggers mitosis.
-Understanding which complex controls which transition is essential for FRQs on cell cycle regulation.
+Understanding which complex controls which transition is essential for questions on cell cycle regulation.

 Molecular Events: DNA and Chromosome Dynamics